mongodb/terraform-provider-mongodbatlas/examples/mongodbatlas_push_based_log_export/README.md

 **4\.
 Destroy the resources.**

-Once you are finished your testing, ensure you destroy the resources to avoid unnecessary Atlas charges.
+When you have finished your testing, ensure you destroy the resources to avoid unnecessary Atlas charges.

 ``` bash
 $ terraform destroy